juxor/afaq/markdown/secG1.md

-exhibiting a general level, affording a safe position for all, and creating no necessity, for either force or fraud, on the part of anyone to secure his standing."_ Thus Individualist anarchism would create a condition _"neither of poverty, nor riches; but of moderate competency \-- such as will neither enervate him by luxury, nor disable him by destitution; but which will at once give him and opportunity to labour, (both mentally and physically) and stimulate him by offering him all the fruits of his labours."_ [quoted by Stephan L. Newman, **Liberalism at Wit's End**, p.
+exhibiting a general level, affording a safe position for all, and creating no necessity, for either force or fraud, on the part of anyone to secure his standing."_ Thus Individualist anarchism would create a condition _"neither of poverty, nor riches; but of moderate competency -- such as will neither enervate him by luxury, nor disable him by destitution; but which will at once give him and opportunity to labour, (both mentally and physically) and stimulate him by offering him all the fruits of his labours."_ [quoted by Stephan L. Newman, **Liberalism at Wit's End**, p.
 72 and p.
 73]

 As one commentator on individualist anarchism, Wm.
 Gary Kline, correctly
-tsummarised:
+summarised:

 > _"Their proposals were designed to establish true equality of opportunity .
 . . and they expected this to result in a society without great wealth or